Computer-Programming-B/AlienPygame/README.md

 def set_alien_normal():
     alien.image = 'alien'
 ```
 9. That change didn't make any difference in the way the game works *yet*.
-But it allows us to schedule a clock to change the alien back to happy after one second
+But it allows us to schedule a clock to change the alien back to happy after one second.
+Modify the `set_alien_hurt` function with the following code:
 ```python
 def set_alien_hurt():
     alien.image = 'alien_hurt'